gofiber/recipes/csrf-with-session/README.md

 It is important that CSRF tokens do not persist beyond the scope of the user's session, that a new session is created when the user logs in, and that the session is destroyed when the user logs out.

+The CSRF middleware has a `SingleUseToken` configuration option that can be used to generate a new token for each request.
+This is useful for some applications, but is not used in this example.
+Single use tokens have usability implications in scenarios where the user has multiple tabs open, or when the user uses the back button in their browser.

 ## Session Storage